Heymalhar/JTP-TECHNICAL-PROJECT-FINAL/README.md

 6. **🗃️ Database Access**

-   - To inspect the data, open MongoDB Compass.
+   - To inspect the data, open MongoDB Compass, while keeping the containers running.

    - Create a new connection string using the URI:
      ```